Left and Center: Angelo circa, 1976

 Missing Since: August 21, 1976

 Date Of Birth: September 2, 1965

 Height and Weight: 4’0″ and 65 pounds

-Distinguishing Characteristics: White Male, Brown hair, Brown eyes, Angelo is mildly epileptic and will need hospital treatment if he has a seizure, Angelo has a skin discoloration on his chest and three scars that go along his spine, he may use the nickname “Andy”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Brown eyes, Angelo is mildly epileptic and will need hospital treatment if he has a seizure, Angelo has a skin discoloration on his chest and three scars that go along his spine, he may use the nickname “Andy”